nicolas-graves/lfs-s3/Readme.md

 ## Testing

-You can simply test if your S3 provider works with a `.envrc` file given as an argument to the test file `test.sh`.
+You can test locally on a Linux OS using `./run_test.sh`.
+You can also test if your S3 provider works with a local `.envrc` file using `test/run.sh $(pwd)/.envrc`.
 Note that this will upload a random 1mb binary to your bucket.

 ### Configure a fresh repo